The concept of Rule of Law and its Applicability in India

 - Although this provided the nation with a solid foundation of laws, thus preventing post-independence tensions, some of these laws were drafted to fit the current environment and make it difficult to interpret in the present.
 This leads to misunderstandings and endless arguments in an attempt to interpret the provisions.

-There are a number of cases where the concept of the rule of law was discussed.
+There are a number of cases where the concept of the rule of law in Administrative Law in India was discussed.
 Some of many cases are as follows:

 Adm Jabalpur v. shivkant shukla